joinpursuit/Pursuit-Core-Web/projects/Portfolio.md

 This section is where you put the projects you've worked on during your time at Pursuit.
 Link to each project's github, include a screenshot, and write a description.
 If the project is deployed, include a link to the live version.

+### Responsive Design

+Mobile devices make up more than half of all web traffic now.
+If your site isn't responsive, you're under-serving a whole lot of users.

+Additionally, employers want to see that you can build a site responsively, especially if you're going for a front-end job.
+Get out those media queries and flex (box)!

+Use the developer tools and resize your browser to see how your site looks at various widths.

+One suggestion: design your site with mobile in mind first.
+It's much easier to expand things than it is to squish them.

+## Linked Projects

+Any projects you link to from your portfolio site should have a readme file in the repo.

+See [Writing Good Readmes](./WritingGoodReadmes.md) for a good summary of why you should care.

 ## Personal site inspiration

 Not sure how to design or lay out your site?
 Just steal some ideas from the internet!